Film Production BA (Hons)

 Do you want to see your story ideas on the big screen or produce inspiring content for your favourite brands or musicians?
 Our intensive film production course will give you the expertise to influence and inspire future audience and turn your passion for film production into a successful career.

 You’ll engage with practical film production projects and build a portfolio of creative work that supports your future career aspirations.
 You’ll join a creative community of students who are passionate about developing careers in the film production industry.
-You’ll work collaboratively across the Department of Media Performance and Communication, fulfilling key crew roles on creative projects and broadening your film making experience.
+You’ll work collaboratively across the Department of Creative Industries, fulfilling key crew roles on creative projects and broadening your film making experience.
 You can tailor your filmmaking practice and specialise on a chosen field including short drama and documentary films, music videos, experimental films, branded content, and client based commercial projects.

 You’ll get hands on with industry leading film production equipment right from your first week of your course.
 Much of your time will be spent working on location or in our professional film production studios and post-production facilities.